Configuration for PDF output

 Page 1 is the very first output page (type first).
 It is like a title page but, according to typesetting conventions, doesn’t have the page number in the footer.

-Page 4 is the first page of a song, but not the very first (type title).
+Page 5 is the first page of a song, but not the very first (type title).
 It has the song title and subtitle in the heading, and only the page number in the footer.
+By default ChordPro starts each song on an odd page and therefore inserts an alignment page (page 4).

 The other pages are normal pages (type default).
 They have no heading and have the page number and song title in the footer.
 Pages inserted for alignment are completely blank.

 Note that by default ChordPro produces different odd and even pages.
-Therefore the page number on (odd) page 3 is at the left side, while it is at the right side on (even) pages 2 and 4.
+Therefore the page numbers on (odd) pages 3 and 7 are at the right side, while they are at the left side on (even) pages 2 and 6.

 Front and Back Matter